Virus hope in US as WHO hails global progress

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The United States has logged a second consecutive day of fewer than 900 coronavirus deaths, as the World Health Organisation hailed global progress but warned of the need for "extreme vigilance" against a second wave.
+NEW YORK: The United States has logged a second consecutive day of fewer than 900 coronavirus deaths, as the World Health Organization hailed global progress but warned of the need for "extreme vigilance" against a second wave.

 Optimism was tempered by the increasingly dire economic situation, with France showing a huge fall in activity last month and a warning that a major US airline would likely go under because of the pandemic, as jobs vanish and businesses go to the wall.